WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 He hinges this on a few data points.
 The first is that the average Social Security and Medicare beneficiary receives far* more in benefits than they pay for in taxes (Jindal cites [the Urban Institute](https://www.urban.org/sites/default/files/alfresco/publication-pdfs/412945-Social-Security-and-Medicare-Taxes-and-Benefits-over-a-Lifetime.PDF)).
 He also discusses the fiscal impact of ballooning nondiscretionary spending, especially with respect to his other main interest: education.

-*Actually, the average beneficiary takes out around 34% more than they put in.
-I don't know if that counts as "far more," but the point still holds.
+*Actually, it looks like [the average beneficiary takes out around 34% more than they put in](http://www.politifact.com/truth-o-meter/article/2013/feb/01/medicare-and-social-security-what-you-paid-what-yo/).
+I don't know if that counts as "far more," but his point still holds.

 #### My Thoughts
 On face, things make sense--healthcare costs are enormous and getting out of control.
 A single-payer system would unquestionably add to the problem.
 However, Jindal never addresses the standard liberal counterpart to increased government spending: increase taxes to pay for it.
 That's not to say that the problems are solved.
 We still need numbers for the dollar amount of tax increase--as well as deductibles and co-pays in the plan--to judge whether or it the price tag is worth it.
 However, evidence from other countries suggests that a single-payer system would actually help control costs (regardless of quality concerns).
 At the very least, this means that the trade-offs with other policy priorities are not as dire as he makes them out to be.
 Moreover, his argument seems to be less against any single-payer plan than the very idea of universal coverage.
 This doesn't mean it's a bad argument, but it does seem to contradict his earlier position that health care is a right.